 And there might be more than one reasonable version of that translation back into English, such as “Soviet troops withdrew from Afghanistan,” or “Soviet Troops withdrawn from Afghanistan,” or “Soviet troops withdrawal from Afghanistan,” or “soviet Troops leave Afghanistan.”

-Just as Google started including Synonyms in search results, it’s possible that paraphrases may get a similar treatment from the search engine.
+Just as Google started including Synonyms in search results, paraphrases may get a similar treatment from the search engine.

-Paraphrases happen, and if search engines can identify when and where, it can improve the experience of searching by providing a wider range of relevant search results, a broader set of answers, and possibly less duplicated content in search results.
+Paraphrases happen if search engines can identify when and where.
+It can improve the experience of searching by providing a wider range of relevant search results, a broader set of answers, and possibly less duplicated content in search results.